AFA Liga Profesional de Fútbol: European-styled seasons (1985–1991)

 Following the advice of Argentina national football team's then coach Carlos Salvador Bilardo, the structure of play was modified in 1985.
 Traditionally, like other countries in Southern Hemisphere, football season began and ended according to the calendar year.
 However, upon the reform, European style season was adopted for the first time among all the South American countries.
 Moreover, instead of holding two championships every year, only one double round-robin tournament was contested, like football leagues in Europe.
 The team topping the table at the end of season was crowned the champion.

 In 1985, after the Nacional was played, the Metropolitano was not held, while the new single tournament (1985/86) was played for the first time.

 In 1988–89 season, three points were given to match winners.
-If a draw occurred, penalty shootout was taken place and the winner of the shootout would get two points while the loser still had one.
-This format was waived in the following season.
+If a draw occurred, A penalty shootout took place and the winner of the shootout would get two points while the loser still had one.
+This format was scrapped in the following season.